Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

     > This is a script that displays current directory contents, including hidden files (starting with .), in a long format

 6. 5-listfilesdigitonly

+    > This is a script that displays current directory contents in long format, whith user and gropu IDs displayed numerically, and hidden files

 7. 6-firstdirectory
 8. 7-movethatfile
 9. 8-firstdelete